Diary of a Quilter - a quilt blog

 • ×

-When making my block, I remembered that a couple of people have asked me for a quick tutorial on squaring up half-square triangles.
-So here’s a quick explanation: Half-square triangle (HST) blocks are one of the most versatile blocks in quilt-making.
-They are quick and easy to make as Sherri showed by drawing a diagonal line on the back of one of the squares, matching the two prints right-sides together, and then sewing down either side of the line with a scant ¼″ seam allowance.
+HST are quick and easy to make 2-at-a-time by drawing a diagonal line on the back of one of the squares, matching the two prints right-sides together, and then sewing down either side of the line with a scant ¼" seam allowance.

 Even with the most careful of sewing, when you sew on the diagonal you are sewing on the bias.
 Drawing that line and sewing before you cut, will help keep the diagonal edges from stretching but there will still be some misshapen edges on those blocks.
 Squaring-up will make things nice and neat, not to mention the right size, in many cases.

-Post Edit: I have since found a new favorite short-cut method for squaring-up HST’s using a specialty ruler.
+Post Edit: Since writing this post, I have found a new favorite short-cut method for squaring-up HST's using a specialty ruler that will cut your square-up time in half!

 Comments